CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc.md

 ## Task 2: Onboard Linux Machine to Azure Arc

-Now let's onboard the Linux VMs and local Kubernetes cluster to Azure Arc.
+Now, let's onboard the Linux VMs and local Kubernetes cluster to Azure Arc.
 So, here we will onboard **ubuntu-k8s** VM to Azure Arc.

 1. From the start menu of the ARCHOST VM, search for **putty** and open it.